 AKVIS Chameleon can work independently as a standalone program and as a plug-in to a photo editor.

+Plugin is an add-on for a photo editor, for example for Photoshop.
 To call the AKVIS Chameleon plug-in do the following:

 Open an image with the object that you want to use for creating a collage.

 The workspace of AKVIS Chameleon looks like this:

 The left part of the program's window is taken by the Image Window with two tabs: Before and After.
 The background image will be displayed in the Before tab, and above this the image, from which the desired fragment will be taken.
 This will be an entire image in the standalone version.
 In the plug-in this will be a selection made in a graphics editor, which can be adjusted within the Before tab.
 The resulting collage will be displayed in the After tab.

 In the upper part of the program’s window, you can see the Control Panel with the following buttons:

 At the left side of the Image Window is the Toolbar.
 Parameters for the chosen tool are shown in the Settings Panel.

 A description of each tool can be read here.

 Navigate and scale the image using the navigation window — Navigator.
 In the Navigation Window you can see the reduced copy of the image.
 The frame shows the part of the image that is now visible in the Image Window; the areas outside the frame will be shaded.
 Drag the frame to make other parts of the image visible.
 To move the frame, bring the cursor inside the frame, press the left mouse button and, keeping it pressed, move the frame in the Navigator.